 Local authorities may detain them, and they might spend the night in a local jail.

-Passengers in sleeper cars are allowed to consume the alcohol they brought on board, but only in their or their friends’ Sleeping accommodations.
-But, if you get out of hand, you too can be removed from the train and face the same consequences.
+Passengers in sleeper cars are allowed to consume the alcohol they brought on board, but only in their or their friends’ sleeping accommodations.
+However, if you get out of hand, you too can be removed from the train and face the same consequences.

-All passengers can consume the drinks they purchase on the train in the cafe, their seat, lounge, or anywhere on the train.
+All passengers can consume the drinks they purchase on the train in the café, in their seats, in the lounge, or anywhere on the train.

 Regional Trains

-In the Midwest, the business class section is often on the back of the cafe car and is typically towards either end of the train.
+In the Midwest, the business class section is often at the back of the café car and typically at either end of the train.

-Amtrak uses the cafe retail section to buffer between coach and business class.
+Amtrak uses the cafe retail section as a buffer between coach and business class.

-You may find the cafe toward the train’s center, like on regional trains in the NEC.
+You may find the café toward the train’s center, as on regional trains in the NEC.

 Long-distance train

-The cafe is between the coach and sleeper or coach and dining cars for all but two long-distance trains.
+For all but two long-distance trains, the café is between the coach and sleeper cars or the coach and dining cars.

-On the Lake Shore Limited, the cafe car is on the Boston section of the train, and it separates the coach and sleepers.
-The cafe is unavailable to passengers between New York, NY, and Albany-Rensselaer, NY, and is toward the front of the train.
+On the Lake Shore Limited, the cafe car is in the Boston section of the train, separating the coach from the sleeper cars.
+It is located toward the front of the train and is unavailable to passengers between New York, NY, and Albany-Rensselaer, NY.

 I hope this post helps you plan for your next Amtrak adventure!